 …The next generation of ‘vampire’ facials – more efficient, more beneficial, purer…

 The blood concentrates usage is becoming very popular in anti-aging and medical aesthetics fields.
-They help men and women achieving a fresher and younger look by using their own cells.
-Platelet Rich Fibrin (PRF) is the next step in evolution of natural skin regeneration and rejuvenation.
+The treatment is suitable for both men and women and helps them achieve a fresher and more youthful look using only their own cells.
+Platelet Rich Fibrin (PRF) is a revolutionary step in natural skin regeneration and rejuvenation.

-Many places in GTA offer already very popular PRP procedure.
+Many places in the GTA offer the already very popular PRP procedure.
 PRF, though, is not performed by many.
 It requires great knowledge and practice, and exceptional technique.

-MDA Medical Aesthetics Inc. is one of very few places in GTA to use Platelet Rich Fibrin and has most experience applying PRF for natural skin care regeneration.
+MDA Medical Aesthetics Inc. is one of very few places in the GTA to use Platelet Rich Fibrin and has the most experience in applying PRF for natural skin care regeneration.

 PRF stands for Platelet Rich Fibrin, a newer procedure, which has evolved out of the PRP therapy method and has gone few steps further.
 Blood is drawn quickly into special tubes without any preservatives or anticoagulants, and it is then centrifuged immediately.
 The resulting product is a ‘vibrant clot’, which needs the virtuousness of a great injector, as the procedure has to be performed within a short time frame.